 Weatherford Campus: Employee vehicles parked on the Weatherford campus must display the appropriate parking decal, which can be obtained at the Campus Police Department.
 Additional decals may be requested.

-Sayre Campus: Parking decals are not required for employees or students parking on the Sayre campus.
-Individuals with questions concerning the Sayre campus parking procedures should contact the Dean of the Sayre Campus.
+Sayre Remote Location: Parking decals are not required for employees or students parking on the Sayre remote location.
+Individuals with questions concerning the Sayre remote location parking procedures should contact the Dean of the Sayre Remote Location.

-Speed Limits: The speed limit for the Weatherford and Sayre campuses is 15 miles per hour.
+Speed Limits: The speed limit for the Weatherford and Sayre remote locationes is 15 miles per hour.

 SWOSU strives to maintain a work environment that is free of illegal drugs, alcohol, firearms, explosives, harassing material, and other improper materials.
 SWOSU prohibits the control, possession, transfer, sale, and/or use of such materials on university property, including, but not limited to, work areas, vehicles, lockers, toolboxes assigned to an employee, or items brought onto the premises by an employee.